genFD/react-part-I-projects/01-components-props-jsx/readme.md

 ]
 ```

-2. With this in mind, in the `Menu` component body, we can map over the `pizzaData` array with an argument named `pizza` and return an instance of the `Pizza` component for each pizza object.
+1. `Using map()`: With this in mind, in the `Menu` component body, we can map over the `pizzaData` array with an argument named `pizza` and return an instance of the `Pizza` component for each pizza object.

 Before :